sherwinfarrell/tinnierurl/readme.md

 # URL Shortener Service
 **Tech Stack:** Python, Flask, Postgresql as well as Some HTML and CSS.
 **Deployment:** The application is deployed on heroku with the help of postgresql database provided by heroku.
-**Main File:** server.py --> Contains all the routes -> Index, Post for Shortening URL, Get for Resolving URL
+**Main File:** server.py - Contains all the routes for the api.
+Get for Index, Post for Shortening URL, Get for Resolving URL.

 **Util:**
-1. Shortener.py -> Contains Logic for the Shortening the URL
+1. Shortener.py -> Contains Logic for Shortening the URL
-2. Models.py -> Contains Model for the DB and transactions with the Postgres Database.
+2. Models.py -> Contains the Model for the DB and functions that transacte with the Postgres Database.
-3. Db and Log.py -> Db.py instantiates the DB and log.py is a Custom Logger Class Used by all the services.
-The logs are store in logs/my.log.
+3. Db and Log.py -> Db.py instantiates the DB and log.py is a Custom Logger Class used by all the services.
+The logs are stored in logs/my.log.

 **Procfile:** Used to configure how the application will be started on heroku.